- Russia’s unprovoked invasion of Ukraine in 2022 has set alight one of the bloodiest conflicts in Europe since World War II.

-- A former Soviet republic, Ukraine has deep cultural, economic, and political bonds with Russia, but the war could irreparably harm their relations.
+- A former Soviet republic, Ukraine had deep cultural, economic, and political bonds with Russia, but the war could irreparably harm their relations.

 Ukraine has long played an important, yet sometimes overlooked, role in the global security order.
-Today, the country appears to be on the front lines of a renewed great-power rivalry that many analysts say will dominate international relations in the decades ahead.
+Today, the country is on the front lines of a renewed great-power rivalry that many analysts say will dominate international relations in the decades ahead.

 Russia has deep cultural, economic, and political bonds with Ukraine, and in many ways Ukraine is central to Russia’s identity and vision for itself in the world.

 Family ties.
 Russia and Ukraine have strong familial bonds that go back centuries.
 Kyiv, Ukraine’s capital, is sometimes referred to as “the mother of Russian cities,” on par in terms of cultural influence with Moscow and St. Petersburg.
 It was in Kyiv in the eighth and ninth centuries that Christianity was brought from Byzantium to the Slavic peoples.
 And it was Christianity that served as the anchor for Kievan Rus, the early Slavic state from which modern Russians, Ukrainians, and Belarussians draw their lineage.

 Russian diaspora.
 Approximately eight million ethnic Russians were living in Ukraine as of 2001, according to a census taken that year, mostly in the south and east.
 Moscow claimed a duty to protect these people as a pretext for its actions in Crimea and the Donbas in 2014.